Hans Hein Nysom

 In 1788, he was appointed chaplain under the priest in Eiker.
 In 1799, he became priest at the village Våle in Re, Vestfold.
-He worked as a vicar in Botne at Holmestrand in Vestfold from 1802.
+He worked as a vicar in Botne Church near Holmestrand in Vestfold from 1802.
 He married Elisabeth Sophie Neumann, whose family was active in the management of Hassel Ironworks (Hassel jernverk) at Skotselv in Eiker.
 They were the parents of ten children and grandparents of the Director-General of the Norwegian State Railways System, Hans Hein Theodor Nysom.